F3R0/Blender-Experimental/README.md

 # Blender-Experimental
 Some experimental works I have made in Blender, such as Ray Marching, SDF and fractals rendering.
 Feel free to use them for any purpose.
-Credits appreciated but not required.
+Credits are appreciated but not required.